Diocese of Raleigh: Cathedral churches

-Holy Name of Jesus Cathedral is the mother church of the Diocese of Raleigh in Raleigh.
+Holy Name of Jesus Cathedral in Raleigh is the mother church of the Diocese of Raleigh.
 It was designed by the architects O'Brien and Keane in the Romanesque Revival style.
 It contains a cruciform floor plan with a dome over the crossing.
 Its 42 stained glass windows and stations of the cross came from closed churches in the Archdiocese of Philadelphia.
 The Beyer Studio restored the windows before they were installed.
 Construction on the cathedral commenced in 2015 and it was dedicated in 2017.